Thornsnake/MCRBot/README.md

 ##### Clone MCRBot
 Navigate to the folder you want MCRBot to be located in.
 Then run `git clone https://github.com/Thornsnake/MCRBot.git` to clone the repository.
 ##### Compile the Bot
 Navigate into the bot folder and run `sh install.sh` to download all package requirements and compile the source code.
+You will be asked to give this bot a unique name, so the process manager can tell them apart, in case you want to run more than one.

 ## Configuration
 To configure the bot, open the `config.ts` file with your favorite file editor and you should see the following list of configuration options.